The Rex Cramphorn Studio Conditions of Use

 The Rex Cramphorn Studio was designed to accommodate practice-based projects that are an integral part of the Department’s teaching and research program.
 When it is not required for such activities, it is made available to other users in the following categories and for the following purposes:

-- University clients such as Academic Departments, SUDS, Classoc and the Celtic Society (no charge).
+- University clients such as Academic Departments, and SUDS, (no charge).

 - Professional companies developing new work (mostly no charge but see below).